victorwamwea/30-Day-Terraform-challenge-/Day8/README.md

 ## Checklist

 - [ ] I have read Chapter 4 of "Terraform: Up & Running".
-- [ ] I have watched the required Udemy videos.
+- [ ] I have completed the required hands-on labs
 - [ ] I have successfully created a Terraform module and deployed infrastructure using it.
 - [ ] I have refactored an existing Terraform configuration into a reusable module as part of the Bonus Hands-On Project.
 - [ ] I have written and published a blog post about today's task.